March 27, 2026

 The most common failure mode for new AI agency owners on LinkedIn: waiting until everything is perfect before starting outreach.
 The website needs to be done.
 The case studies need to be written.
 The service needs to be clearer.
 The proposal template needs to be finalized.

-You don't need any of that for your first client.
+You do not need any of that for your first client.
 You need a conversation, a clear offer, and a client who has the problem you solve.
 The first client teaches you more about your offer, pricing, and delivery than six months of refining a deck.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.